 Spot the Big 7 at Addo Elephant National Park

-With less than an hour away from Port Elizabeth, I’m leaving no stone unturned if I don’t at least get to visit one of the most popular National Parks in South Africa; Addo Elephant National Park.
+With less than an hour from Port Elizabeth, leaving no stone unturned visiting one of the most popular National Parks in South Africa; Addo Elephant National Park is a must.

-Having spent a few hours in the main town of Port Elizabeth; a first glimpse of a city I’ve never been in before, I knew that high of my wish list was to explore the wildlife sanctuary despite my fear of wild animals.
+Having spent a few hours in the main town of Port Elizabeth; the first glimpse of a city I’ve never been in before, high of my wish list is to explore the wildlife sanctuary of Addo Park.

-The long tarmac road seemed like a never ending ride; driving between hectares of bush land which carried on for miles on end.
-We hadn’t seen a soul until the halfway mark; reminding us that we definitely on the right path.
+The long tarmac road seemed like a never-ending ride; driving between hectares of bushland that carried on for miles.

-However, along the way we found a dead springbok aside the road.
-Someone must of hit the poor animal and left it to die.
+However, along the way, we found a dead springbok aside the road.
+Someone must have hit the animal and left it to die.
 I cried and moved my head away from the scene in respect.
-I couldn’t bear the sight any longer and asked Courtney to drive on; with silence remaining till the our destination.

 We decided to visit the Park the following morning once we settled in at our accommodation in Kirkwood; 20 minutes away from the sanctuary.

 We woke up bright and early, eager to get ourselves on our first ever safari.
-As a South African, I had never been on one so it was only right that I took the opportunity to partake in it.
-While the hot sun baking outside, we made the drive to the most anticipated adventure.
+As a South African, I had never been on one so it was only right to take the opportunity to partake in one.
+While the hot sun was baking outside, we made the drive to the most anticipated adventure.
 Animals.

 Not only does the Park house wildlife but it also protects marine and birdlife species in an area of 1,640 km².
 That’s a huge area to house so many species.

-After paying the R62.00pp fee and signing our rights away, we set off on the trail with a map in the one hand and my camera in the other.
+After paying the R62.00pp fee and signing our rights away, we set off on the trail with a map on the one hand and my camera in the other.

 Our road trip paid off.
-We got more than what we bargained for.
-It’s as though that came out to tell us that they are indeed, real.
+We got more than what we bargained for, as though that came out to tell us that they are real.
 Luckily, we weren’t ambushed with tourists so only a few cars were on the viewing with us.

 We really got front row seats to the best showing in the world!
 Saying that we blessed and privileged is an understatement when you this close in nature.